KEEBVIN/IARS/README.md

 # Important for running:
 This repo works via CLI and can be ran by following these steps:

+Firstly for each respective Dataset you need to create a corresponding folder with the same name in the IARS/figures directory in order to save the figures to the corresponding dataset.

+ex.
+IARS/Datasets/**Example_Dataset_Name** and IARS/figures/**Example_Dataset_Name** both must exist before running the script.
 # Requirements:
 ```bash
   git clone https://github.com/KEEBVIN/IARS.git